 Our ‘Plan A’ is to recruit within the UK only, and that is how we will start the study.
 We do have a ‘Plan B’ which is to recruit other, non-UK participants.

 It’s important to say, however, that our study needs data for a large set of “control” (non-ME/CFS) individuals, and in the UK, this will be the half-million-strong UK Biobank.
 The ancestry of these individuals should be matched to that of people with ME, and so this requirement for proper matching narrows down the sets of non-UK patients that we could recruit.

 No, we’d like to spend the project’s funds only on participants with ME, by taking advantage of existing data from the UK Biobank on controls (people who do not have ME/CFS).

-Will the CureME Biobank contact its severe ME patients/their carers to ask them to participate?
+Will the CureME Biobank contact its severely ill ME patients (or their carers) to ask them to participate?

 Yes, wherever we can, we will be re-contacting people who have already been in contact with CureME.
-However, we will have to abide by any applicable privacy and/or ethical concerns, so where patients/their carers haven’t confirmed that they are happy to be contacted about other studies such as this, then that will not be possible.
+However, we will have to abide by any applicable privacy and/or ethical concerns, so where patients or their carers haven’t confirmed that the patients are happy to be contacted about other studies such as this, we will be unable to contact them.

 Will the study recruit from fatigue clinics and, if so, might that affect diagnostic accuracy?